What is equipment breakdown coverage on a homeowners policy?

 What's covered with equipment breakdown coverage?

-Equipment breakdown coverage may cover electrical or mechanical breakdowns of your home equipment, but only when the sudden loss is due to uncontrollable circumstances such as electrical damage due to artificially generated electrical surges and motor burnouts or ruptures caused by centrifugal force.
-Normal wear and tear, and damage from neglect and poor maintenance, are not covered by equipment breakdown coverage.
+Optional equipment breakdown coverage may repair electrical or mechanical breakdowns of your home equipment, but only when the loss is due to certain uncontrollable circumstances such as electrical damage due to artificially generated electrical surges and motor burnouts or ruptures caused by centrifugal force.
+Normal wear and tear, and damage from neglect and poor maintenance, aren't covered by equipment breakdown coverage.

-Covered equipment varies by insurance provider.
-Equipment protected by this type of coverage may include:
+Equipment protected by this type of coverage varies by insurer and may include:

 Example:A high voltage surge damages your refrigerator's compressor.
 The damage to repair the part is costly, so purchasing a new refrigerator is the best option.
 Equipment breakdown coverage may pay to replace your covered refrigerator, up to the limits of your coverage, minus your deductible.
 Equipment breakdown coverage may also cover food spoilage resulting from the covered loss.